"Serrania de Ronda Hiking Tour"

 This is an area of spectacular mountain scenery with a stunning range of plants and trees.
 Through the seasons these create an ever-changing tableau of colours and shapes, from hundreds of delicate wild flowers in spring to a burning carpet of chestnut trees in late autumn.
 Stunning views, relaxed Andalucian life and delicious local produce offer something special on every day of this week-long self guided hiking tour.

 Check in to your hotel and enjoy the sights and sounds of the beautiful clifftop town of Ronda.
-Briefing will take place on your first evening.
+Briefing and bike set up will take place on your first evening

 Heading south of Ronda you climb steadily up into the craggy limestone mountains of the Serrania de Ronda - make sure you turn round to look back where you have walked, for fabulous views of Ronda.
 You cross a flat karst plain, created where the limestone has been eroded into tunnels and caves beneath the surface and then collapsed in on itself.
 Then pass below a sheer cliff edge below the peak of "Cancho de Almola", a great picnic stop, surrounded by intriguing rock formations which reveal the ancient geological twists and folds which created this mountainous ridge.
 The high point of this hike is at 1,234m before your steady descent, past an old threshing circle and down into the village of Cartajima.
 The village is set just above the chestnut-tree filled Genal valley; around May-time the trees are covered in bloom and in late autumn the trees turn a stunning russet shade.
 Overnight in boutique village Hotel Castaños, a walkers' favourite.
 Note: Bring a picnic lunch on this day as you pass no villages until you reach Cartajima.